• Home

 • Financial Aid and Scholarships

-Message from the Office of College and Career Readiness (CCR)
+Message from the Office of College and Career Readiness

 As students plan for college, career, and beyond, it is essential that steps are taken before applying for financial aid.
 It is the District’s mission to help students and their parents complete an accurate FAFSA or DREAM Act application to receive financial aid on time.